SukiManu/easymap/README.md

 # 📘 EasyMap Guide

-This guide explains how to use the [EasyMap](http://minecraft.tools/) datapack to select, save, and paste map structures within Minecraft worlds.
+This guide explains how to use the easymap datapack to select, save, and paste map structures within Minecraft worlds.
+Useful for minigames where there's a lot of destruction and the map needs reset.

 ---

 ## 📍 1.
 Making a Map Selection

 1. Give yourself the selection wand:
-/function easymap:give_wand
+/function easymap:give__wand

-sql
-Copy
-Edit

 2. Right-click on a block to set the **first corner** of the selection.
-✅ You should see chat feedback like:
-Pos1 [x, y, z]
+✅ You should see chat: Pos1 [x, y, z]

-css
-Copy
-Edit

 3. Move to the **opposite corner** and right-click again.
-✅ You should see:
-Pos2 [x, y, z]
+✅ You should see in chat: Pos2 [x, y, z]

-yaml
-Copy
-Edit

 ---